Code-the-Dream-School/eridanus-intro/instructions/section-4/lesson-4-2.md

   - hint: `appendChild` method
 - [ ] Save and refresh your browser
   - You should see the text "Your Name 2021" at the bottom of the page

+**STRETCH GOAL** the next checkbox is optional.
+If you'd like to stretch your skills an knowledge attempt it:

+- [ ] Use unicode to insert a copyright symbol in front of the year <a href="https://www.w3schools.com/charsets/ref_utf_symbols.asp" target="_blank">Learn more about unicode</a>

 #### Add Skills Section